danniel1205/tech-notes/system-design/topics/caching/readme.md

 #### Look-aside On write

 - client writes to storage
-- client deletes the entry in cache
+- client deletes the entry in cache(Write-invalidate)

 ---
 Pros: